Azure/KAN/docs/guide/troubleshoot.md

-# SYMPHONY Troubleshooting Guide
+# KAN Troubleshooting Guide

 Troubleshooting intelligent edge solutions can be challenging due to their complex nature with multiple interdependent components.
 This guide provides a systematic approach to identifying and resolving issues when the inference results deviate from expectations, by evaluating various stages of the AI pipeline.

-The SYMPHONY platform accommodates two distinct types of computing devices - IoT Edge devices and Kubernetes clusters as devices.
+The KAN platform accommodates two distinct types of computing devices - IoT Edge devices and Kubernetes clusters as devices.
 For efficient troubleshooting, please refer to the appropriate section that corresponds to your device type.

 ## IoT Edge Compute Device

 ### 1. Is your Deployment stuck at the "deploying" state?

-1. On the Deployment page of the SYMPHONY portal, check the status of the deployment tile.
+1. On the Deployment page of the KAN portal, check the status of the deployment tile.
 2. If the tile is stuck in a ```deploying``` state, it typically indicates errors with the corresponding IoT Edge module.In this case, continue with steps 2 and 3 to identify the cause of the issue.
 3. If the deployment tile is in a ```running``` state, proceed to step 4.